GIAC Assessing and Auditing Wireless Networks (GAWN)

 - The candidate will be familiar with Zigbee including how to attack and secure it.

-Training is available from a variety of resources including on line, course attendance at a live conference, and self study.
+- Training is available in a variety of modalities including live conference training, online, and self study.

-Practical experience is another way to ensure that you have mastered the skills necessary for certification.
-Many professionals have the experience to meet the certification objectives identified.
+- Practical work experience can help ensure that you have mastered the skills necessary for certification

-The procedure to contest exam results can be found at http://www.giac.org/about/procedures/grievance.
+- The procedure to contest exam results can be found athttps://www.giac.org/about/procedures/grievance.